Skip to content

 • who finds the subject matter of the contact distressing.

-• ask for questions or information to be repeated
+• ask for questions or for information to be repeated several times

 • ask us to speak more slowly